dennislee22/dennislee22.github.io/docs/cdw/cdwautoscaling.md

     ]}')
     ```

-6. Open a terminal console, check the status of pods in the `Hive` namespace.
+6. Open a terminal console, check the status of pods in the `hive` namespace.
 Note that there is only 1 query-executor pod provisioned.

     ```bash
     # oc -n compute-1658641968-r8vh get pods